 HFS-118 Fitness Facility Mgmt 4 (4-0) S

 Prerequisites: None

 Corequisites: None

+This course prov vides information about the managem ent and operation of healt h and

 This course provides information about the management and operation of health and fitness facilities and programs.
 Topics include human resources, sales and marketing, member retention, financial management, facility design and maintenance, and risk management.
 Upon completion, students should be able to demonstrate the knowledge and skills necessary to effectively manage a fitness facility.
 (2017 FA)